Posted on 25.10.17

 - Introduction of a two-tier calculation; ‘statutory scheme’ or ‘family arrangement’

-- Charges apply for using statutory scheme
+- Charges apply for using the statutory scheme

 - There will be annual reviews of maintenance paid